LIS 415: Information Organization

 • Explain two major types of classification schemes, including their weaknesses and strengths.

-• Explain the weaknesses and strengths of LCC.
+• Explain the use of cutter numbers.

-Guiding Questions:
+Guiding Questions

 • Why do humans categorize?